MP for Wallasey

 Minister of State (Department for Environment, Food and Rural Affairs)

-Dame Angela Eagle is a long-serving Labour (Co-op) MP for Wallasey, first elected in 1992.
-She is currently Minister of State at the Department for Environment, Food and Rural Affairs, a role she has held since September 2025, after previously serving as a minister at the Home Office.
-Over nearly three decades in Parliament she has served on several committees, including the Intelligence and Security Committee, and has held various parliamentary roles such as on the Panel of Chairs and the Procedure Committee.
+Dame Angela Eagle is Labour (Co-op) MP for Wallasey, first elected in 1992.
+She currently serves as Minister of State at the Department for Environment, Food and Rural Affairs (DEFRA) and has previously held senior posts including Minister of State at the Home Office.
+Throughout a long parliamentary career she has sat on a range of committees and inquiries.

 Generated 21 February 2026